michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0087.md

 ### Definition
 - adj: producing new life or offspring
 ### Family
+- reproductive: reproductively+
-reproductive: reproductively+;reproduce: reproduced, reproducer, reproduces, reproducing, reproduction, reproductive;reproducer: reproducers;reproduction: reproductions
+- reproduce: reproduced, reproducer, reproduces, reproducing, reproduction, reproductive
+- reproducer: reproducers
+- reproduction: reproductions
 ### Examples
 - Researchers in Ghana also found that text message quizzes improved girls’ understanding of reproductive health, resulting in fewer reported pregnancies.
 - A spokesman for West Virginia University said his consulting work “was based on his 42 years of experience with reproductive neuroendocrinology.”